Written by Lincoln Hirst, BDS

 Lincoln Hirst is a dentist in Welwyn Garden City with a special interest in treating nervous patients.

-Six Simple Tips for Overcoming Dental Anxiety by Niall Neeson, BDS
+- Six Simple Tips for Overcoming Dental Anxiety

 - Lang EV, Hatsiopoulou O, Koch T, et al. Can words hurt?
 Patient-provider interactions during invasive procedures.
 J Pain 2005; Mar.
 114(1-2): 303-9